JeremS/textp-reader/README.md

 ```

 The way the reader is implemented allows for recursion inside syntactic constructs.
-When in text mode we can use
+When in *text mode* we can use
 embedded code and tags.
-In clojure mode we can use tags giving us access again to text mode vi text arguments.
+In *clojure mode* we can use tags giving us access again to text mode via text arguments.

 This is valid for the reader.
 ```text